chamie/jb-dyn-scroll-chat/README.md

 ### `npm start`

-Builds the Front-End and Back-End and starts a `json-server`-based backend server that hosts everything.
+Builds the Front-End and Back-End and starts a `json-server`-based backend server that hosts everything, i.e. static files of the compiled React app and the DB API.
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
-Opens automatically.
+Opens [http://localhost:3001](http://localhost:3001) to view it in the browser.

 You will also see any lint and server runtime logs and errors in the console.

+### `start-fe`

+Builds the Front-End in `development` mode and starts a dev webpack server with it on port 3000.
+This version uses FakeAPI that doesn't make actual web requests but stores the data in-memory.

 ### `start-be`